Blepharoplasty Upper & Lower Eye Lift

 In most cases, these effects will last for years.
 However, your skin will lose its elasticity over time through the natural ageing process.

-At Kensington Medical, our blepharoplasty cost starts from £2,300 for an upper eye lid lift, or eye lift surgery.
-If you are interested in finding out if you are suitable for a hooded eyelift or a eye bag removal at our London hospital, please get in touch.
+If you are interested in finding out if you are suitable for a hooded eyelift or a eye bag removal at our Harley street London clinic, please get in touch.
 At your consultation, our expert facial plastic surgeon will discuss suitability, timelines and recovery times.
 You will see blepharoplasty before and after photos and will leave having a good understanding of how long you will need to looking refreshed again.

 To find out more about our eyelid surgeons click here.